NTV (Turkish TV channel): History

 NTV was founded in 1996 as a subsidiary of Cavit Çağlar's Nergis Group (hence the original full name of Nergis TV) and as the first news channel of Turkey.
 In January 1999, the channel became part of Doğuş Media Group.
 The success of NTV changed the Turkish media industry and started the era of thematic TV channels.

 In June 2013, NTV's lack of coverage on the Gezi Park protests saw protests in front of its head office in Istanbul, and the resignation of some NTV staff in protest.
-The CEO of Doğuş Group in Ferit Şahenk, conceded that the criticisms were "fair to a large extent", and that "our audience feels like they were betrayed".
+The CEO of Doğuş Group at the time, Cem Aydın, conceded that the criticisms were "fair to a large extent", and that "our audience feels like they were betrayed".
 Shortly after his comments, Aydın left Doğuş Media.
 Soon after that, NTV refused to air a BBC World News package on press freedom in Turkey, breaking its partnership agreement with the BBC.
 The BBC suspended the agreement in response.